Quechua people: Material culture and social history

 Despite their ethnic diversity and linguistic distinctions, the various Quechua ethnic groups have numerous cultural characteristics in common.
 They also share many of these with the Aymara or other Indigenous peoples of the central Andes.

 Traditionally, Quechua identity is locally oriented and inseparably linked in each case with the established economic system.
 It is based on agriculture in the lower altitude regions, and on pastoral farming in the higher regions of the Puna.
 The typical Andean community extends over several altitude ranges and thus includes the cultivation of a variety of arable crops and/or livestock.
 The land is usually owned by the local community (ayllu) and is either cultivated jointly or redistributed annually.

 Beginning with the colonial era and intensifying after the South American states had gained their independence, large landowners appropriated all or most of the land and forced the Native population into bondage (known in Ecuador as Huasipungo, from Kichwa wasipunku, "front door").
 Harsh conditions of exploitation repeatedly led to revolts by the Indigenous farmers, which were forcibly suppressed.
-The largest of these revolts occurred in 1780–1781 under the leadership of Husiy Qawriyil Kunturkanki.
+The largest of these revolts occurred in 1780–1781 under the leadership of Husiy Qawriyil Kunturkanki (Túpac Amaru II).